calmm-js/documentation/introduction-to-calmm.md

 1. We specify dependent computations as *observables*.
 2. We *embed* observables directly into React VDOM.
 3. We store state in modifiable observable *atoms*.
-4. We use *lenses* to selectively transmit state via atoms.
+4. We use *lenses* to selectively decompose state in atoms.

 The following subsections go into the details of the above ingredients.
 However, let's briefly describe how these ingredients relate to our problem and